Harry Benjamin: Early life and career

 Benjamin was born in Berlin, and raised in a German Lutheran home.
 His mother was German and his father at least part-Jewish in ancestry.
-After premedical education in Berlin and Rostock, he joined a regiment of the Prussian Guard.
+He joined a regiment of the Prussian Guard.
 He received his doctorate in medicine in 1912 in Tübingen for a dissertation on tuberculosis.
 Sexual medicine interested him, but was not part of his medical studies.
 In a 1985 interview he recalled:

 Benjamin visited the United States in 1913, to work with a quack doctor who claimed to have found a cure for tuberculosis.
 The liner in which Benjamin was returning to Germany was caught mid-Atlantic both by the outbreak of the First World War in 1914, and the Royal Navy.
 Given the choice of a British internment camp, as an "enemy alien", or returning to New York, he used his last dollars to travel back to America, where he made his home for the rest of his life.
 However, he maintained and built many international professional connections and visited Europe frequently when wars allowed.

 After several failed attempts to start a medical career in New York, in 1915 Benjamin rented a consulting room, in which he also slept, and started his own general medical practice.
-Later he practiced in San Francisco in the summer of every year (at 450 Sutter Street, with many of his patients coming from the nearby Tenderloin neighborhood) and otherwise at 44 East 67th Street in New York.
+In 1937 he moved his practice to a ground floor office suite at 728 Park Avenue in Manhattan, then briefly to 125 East 72nd Street in 1957, and sometime between 1959 and 1962 he moved his practice again to 44 East 67th Street before finally relocating to 1045 Park Avenue in 1963 where he continued to practice until his retirement in 1968.
+Sometime before 1948, he also began maintaining an office in San Francisco where he practiced during the summer of every year (at 450 Sutter Street, Suite 2232), with many of his patients coming from the nearby Tenderloin neighborhood).